OpenFarcaster/teleport/README.md

 A lot is still left to do:

-- [ ] Persistently store data in RocksDB
+- [ ] Persistently store data in SQLite
 - [ ] gRPC APIs for users/admins
 - [ ] Be able to sync historical data with nodes
 - [ ] Exchange contact info